 Spawning habitat for spring-run Chinook salmon was not estimated directly by USFWS (2003a, 2006) and no spring-run Chinook salmon WUA curves for the Sacramento River have been located, so spring-run spawning habitat was modeled using the WUA curves provided by USFWS (2003b, 2006) for fall-run Chinook salmon.
 However, as noted by USFWS (2003a), the validity of using the fall-run WUA curves to characterize spring-run spawning habitat is uncertain.

-To evaluate the effects of the NAA and Alternatives 1–3 on spring-run spawning habitat, spring-run spawning WUA was estimated for flows during the August through December spawning and incubation period under Alternatives 1–3 and the NAA in the same three segments of the Sacramento River that were used for winter-run (Figure 11K-1).
+To evaluate the effects of the NAA and Alternatives 1–3 on spring-run spawning habitat, spring-run spawning WUA was estimated for flows during the August through October spawning period under Alternatives 1–3 and the NAA in the same three segments of the Sacramento River that were used for winter-run (Figure 11K-1).
 The redd distribution data for spring-run indicate that about 12%, 66% and 13% of spring-run redds occur within Segments 6, 5, and 4, respectively (Table 11K-1).

 Mean spawning WUA for spring-run under Alternatives 1–3 differs from the NAA by more than 5% for only a few months and water year types, with most of these differences occurring under Alternative 3 (Table 11K-5 through Table 11K-7).
-Reductions in WUA are more frequent than increases, but the largest difference is a 17% increase under Alternative 3 in Segment 5 for August of above normal water years (Table 11K-6).
+The largest difference is a 17% increase under Alternative 3 in Segment 5 for August of above normal water years (Table 11K-6).
 This difference is the largest difference in spawning WUA found for any of the salmonids.
 The largest reduction in spawning WUA for spring-run is a 9% reduction, under Alternative 3 in Segment 5 for September of above normal years.
 October of critically dry years shows reductions of >5% under Alternatives 1–3 in Segment 4.

-These results indicate that Alternatives 1–3 would result in some moderate reductions of spawning habitat during September through December, primarily under Alternative 3.
+These results indicate that Alternatives 1–3 would result in some moderate reductions of spawning habitat during September and October, primarily under Alternative 3.
 As noted above, spawning habitat conditions for spring-run are most important in Segment 5, which has no changes in WUA >5%, except for one large increase and one large reduction (Table 11K-6).
 Alternatives 1–3 are not expected to substantially affect spring-run spawning WUA in the Sacramento River.